 also assisted with the creation of numerous brochures, booklets, resource

 guides and various promotions to assist with recycling efforts and promoting

 the purchase of recycled products.

-Exchange Newsletter - December 2016: Available materials from
+Exchange Newsletter - April 2017: Available materials from the

 Each year, INRCOG receives loan and grant funding from